RahulRJB/Obsidian-RJB/My Vault/Notes/ROC-AUC.md

 # Content:

 The ROC-AUC curve is a graphical representation and metric used to evaluate the performance of binary classification models.
 It helps to measure how well a model distinguishes between two classes.
-Here's a breakdown of what it is, how to interpret it, and its usefulness in modeling:

 ### 1. ROC Curve (Receiver Operating Characteristic Curve)

-- The ROC curve plots the **True Positive Rate (TPR)** (also called Sensitivity or Recall) against the **False Positive Rate (FPR)** at various threshold levels.
+- The ROC curve plots the **True Positive Rate (TPR)** (also called Sensitivity or Recall) against the **False Positive Rate (FPR)** (also called 1-Specificity) at various threshold levels.
     - **True Positive Rate (TPR)**: The ratio of correctly predicted positive cases to all actual positive cases.
 TPR = TP / (TP + FN)
     - **False Positive Rate (FPR)**: The ratio of incorrectly predicted positive cases to all actual negative cases.
 FPR = FP / (FP + TN)
 - The ROC curve shows how the TPR and FPR change as you adjust the decision threshold of the model.
-A higher threshold makes the model stricter about classifying cases as positive, reducing both TPR and FPR.
+- At higher thresholds, the model would be much more restrictive to classifying any datapoint as positive.
+So at increasingly higher thresholds, the Recall or TPR starts to drop and FPR would be close to 0.
+That's the graph's starting point.
+- As we start reducing the threshold level, the recall increases because more datapoints are marked as positive but FPR increases along with it as model starts to mark negative cases as positive as well.
 ### 2. AUC (Area Under the Curve)

 - **AUC** is the area under the ROC curve and is a single scalar value that summarizes the model's ability to distinguish between the positive and negative classes across all threshold values.